10 examples of innovation in the workplace you should apply

 Sustainable practices aren’t just a corporate responsibility but a cornerstone of innovation.
 By including environmental and social factors in their operations, companies have to rethink and create new solutions.

-Drive for sustainability encourages creativity, leading to advancements like renewable energy technologies.
+The drive for sustainability encourages creativity, leading to advancements like renewable energy technologies.
 It also cultivates a culture of innovation, where employees seek to improve efficiency and reduce waste, benefiting both – the planet and the company’s progress.

 9. Purpose-driven culture